toppk/pysandra/docs/developing.md

          /dispatcher.py - handles the communications between the client and protocol /exceptions.py - exceptions for the driver
          /__init__.py - the API
+         /messages.py - the wireprotocol messages (factories and encoders) /codecs.py - the encodes, decoders routines
-         /protocol.py - the encodes, decoders for the wire protocol /types.py - the data types that the API will send to the user /utils.py - some utility functions (e.g. loggin) /v4protocol.py - this speaks to the dispatcher to decide how request should look on the wire, and how to handle responses tests/ - pytest tests (there are subdirectories for live testing tools/ - currently contains testasync.py which has some driver example cases
+         /types.py - the data types that the API will send to the user /utils.py - some utility functions (e.g. loggin) /protocol.py - the abstract base class for the protocol handler /v4protocol.py - this speaks to the dispatcher to decide how request should look on the wire, and how to handle responses tests/ - pytest tests (there are subdirectories for live testing tools/ - currently contains testasync.py which has some driver example cases